Thu, Feb 7, 2019

 This event is organized in partnership with CCA Architecture Division.

-Giorgio Angelini introduces and screens his documentary Owned, A Tale of Two Americas (2018).
+Giorgio Angelini introduces and screens his documentary Owned, A Tale of Two Americas (2018), followed by a discussion with UC Berkeley Professor of Landscape Architecture Walter Hood.

 The United States’ postwar housing policy created the world’s largest middle class.
 It also set America on two divergent paths—one of imagined wealth, propped up by speculation and endless booms and busts, and the other in systematically defunded, segregated communities, where “the American dream” feels hopelessly out of reach.